topbitdu/unidom-inventory/ROADMAP.md

 3. Improve the Lot migration for the #quantity column
 4. Improve the Pick Item migration for the #quantity column
 5. Improve the Item Issuing migration for the #quantity column

+## v1.0.1
+1. Improve the Grouped Inventory Item model for the validations on the #quantity attribute
+2. Improve the Inventory Item Variance model for the validations on the #quantity attribute
+3. Improve the Grouped Inventory Item spec for the validations on the #quantity attribute
+4. Improve the Inventory Item Variance spec for the validations on the #quantity attribute
+5. Improve the Serialized Inventory Item spec for the validations on the #serial_number attribute